pawelgodula/kaggle-dsb-2019/README.md

 - bureau: 0.61
 - bureau balance: 0.55

-The low auc scores for these models were hardly surprising, as they carry an enormous amount of noise.
+The low AUC scores for these models were hardly surprising, as they carry an enormous amount of noise.
 Even for default clients, the majority of their behaviors are OK.
 The point is to identify those few behaviors that are common across defaulters.

-This gave us a 0.002 improvement on CV/ 0.004 improvement on LB, on our strong model with >3000 features.
+This gave us a 0.002 improvement on CV / 0.004 improvement on LB, on our strong model with >3000 features.

 #### 2.1 Another approach to credit card balance features
 We have observed that there is a significant difference in train and test sets in ‘loan types’.
 The cash_loans to revolving_loans ratio in the train and test sets is respectively ~90/10 and ~99/1.
 That is why we have decided to use features generated on the credit card balance set only in one final submission.

-Our observation was that in the case of the ‘nested feature’ generated on credit card balance set by one model was 0.58, in another case (using different approach of Light GBM) the AUC score was ~0.64.
+Our observation was that in the case of the ‘nested feature’ generated on credit card balance set by one model was 0.58, in another case (using a different approach of Light GBM) the AUC score was ~0.64.
-Despite the fact that only one-third of the train and test sets we labeled by this feature we have trained the model with only one additional feature and the improvement on CV was shocking!
+Despite the fact that only one-third of the train and test sets we labeled by this feature we have trained the model with only one additional feature and the improvement on the CV was shocking!
 From 0.805 to 0.811!
 This corresponds with the ratio we have mentioned before.
 It appears to be confirmed in our final result - that it is an overfit caused by cash_loans / revolving_loans ratio.

 ### 3. Model to predict the interest rate (THE TRICK)
 We have been wondering for a long time why the organizers did not share cnt_payments for current_application.
-And then it was clear - if we know the amount of credit, amount of annuity, and number of payments, we can calculate the interest rate from the following formula:
+We finally came up with the following reasoning - if we knew the amount of credit, amount of annuity, and number of payments, we can calculate the interest rate from the following formula:
-Annuity x CNT payments / Amount of Credit = (1+ir) ^ (CNT payment /12).
+`Annuity x CNT payments / Amount of Credit = (1+ir) ^ (CNT payment /12)`
 This formula assumes annual payments, while in reality the payments were done in a monthly fashion, but it was good enough as a proxy.

 The interest rate is the measure of risk that a current Homecredit model assigns to a customer (especially within a given duration of the loan).
 Hence, knowing interest rate means to some extent knowing the risk assessment from the current HomeCredit model.
 From that moment on we set out on a journey to guess the interest rate of loans in train and test sets.

 #### 3.1 First iteration: prediction of interest rate based on business understanding of credit products
 The key to predicting interest rates is to understand that credit duration (or CNT payment) is not a continuous variable - it belongs to a very specific set of values.
 When you look at cnt_payments from the previous application, you see that the majority of loans have a duration which is a multiple of 6.
-It makes sense - you don’t take a loan for 92.3 days, rather you take it for half a year, one year, 2 years, etc. So, at the very beginning, I assumed that duration can belong to the following set of values (in months): [6, 12, 18, 24, 30, 36, 42, 48, 54, 60].
+It makes sense - you don’t take a loan for 92.3 days, rather you take it for half a year, one year, 2 years, etc. So, at the very beginning, I assumed that duration can belong to the following set of values (in months): `[6, 12, 18, 24, 30, 36, 42, 48, 54, 60]`.

 What can you do now?
-Let me explain it using a loan with a 35.000 credit value and 1.000 annuity (both of these values are known for applications in train and test).What you can do, is iterate over different durations and check if interest rate makes sense.
+Let me explain it using a loan with a `35.000` credit value and `1.000` annuity (both of these values are known for applications in train and test).
+What you can do, is iterate over different durations and check if the interest rate makes sense.

 Have a look at the below table.
-From this table you can see that only two interest rate values make sense: 10% or 11% (I assumed, based on previous applications, that around 8.5% is the lowest interest rate that a loan may get at Homecredit).
+From this table you can see that only two interest rate values make sense: `10%` or `11%` (I assumed, based on previous applications, that around `8.5%` is the lowest interest rate that a loan may get at Homecredit).

 ![it table](https://storage.googleapis.com/kaggle-forum-message-attachments/379104/10212/ir_table.jpg)

 Which one is correct?
-We don’t know, so we can compute various characteristics of “possible interest rates”, like min, max, median, etc, and let LGBM find the best correlation with TARGET.
+We don’t know, so we can compute various characteristics of “possible interest rates”, like `min, max, median`, etc, and let LGBM find the best correlation with TARGET.
 It turned out, that a minimum value of such a “possible” set of interest rates was a very good predictor of the actual interest rate, until…

 #### 3.2. .. we understood, that you can actually use previous applications to build a model to predict interest rates.

-For the majority of previous applications, you can calculate interest rates, because you have cnt_payment, credit amount, and annuity.
+For the majority of previous applications, you can calculate interest rates, because you have `cnt_payment`, `credit amount`, and `annuity`.
 Then, you can treat the interest rate calculated in such a way as a Target, and use features common between the current application and previous application as features to explain it.
-But still, the most important features are those from the table above: min, max, mean, and median over a possible set of interest values.
-Features like credit amount, annuity amount etc. are only ‘helper’ features, letting the model choose properly between different possible values of interest rates.
+But still, the most important features are those from the table above: `min, max, mean, and median` over a possible set of interest values.
+Features like `credit amount, annuity amount` etc. are only ‘helper’ features, letting the model choose properly between different possible values of interest rates.

 We achieved 0.02 rmse on the model to predict interest rate and 0.50 rmse on the model to predict duration, both based on oof predictions tested on previous applications.
 These models used only features common between the previous application and the current application so that we could use them to predict interest rate and duration for loans in the current application.